Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

 \begin{assumption}[IRM's Condition, Assumption 8 in \cite{arjovsky2019invariant}] A set of training environments $\mathcal{E}_{tr}$ lie in linear general position of degree $r$ if $|\mathcal{E}_{tr}|>d-r+\frac{d}{r}$ for some $r\in \mathbb{N}$, and for all non-zero $x\in\mathbb{R}^d$: \begin{small}

 \end{small} \end{assumption}

-With Assumption \ref{assumption:IRM2}, IRM proves that in linear case, if a representation $\Phi(X)$ of rank $r$ elicits an invariant predictor $w\circ \Phi(X)$ across $\mathcal{E}_{tr}$ and $\mathcal{E}_{tr}$ lies in linear general position of degree $r$, then $w\circ \Phi(X)$ is invariant across $\mathcal{E}_{all}$(Therorem 9 in \cite{arjovsky2019invariant}).
-The assumptions about linearity, centered noise, and independence between the noise $\epsilon^e$ and the causal variables from the theoretical analysis in IRM (Theorem 9 in \cite{arjovsky2019invariant}) also appear in ICP\cite{peters2016causal}, while IRM does not assume as ICP \cite{peters2016causal} that the data is Gaussian, the existence of a causal graph, or that the training environments arise from specific types of interventions.
-And the result extends to latent causal variables while ICP \cite{peters2016causal} restricts to raw causal feature level.
+With Assumption \ref{assumption:IRM2}, IRM characterizes under what conditions an invariant predictor $w\circ \Phi(X)$ across $\mathcal{E}_{tr}$ remains invariant across $\mathcal{E}_{all}$ in linear cases (Therorem 9 in \cite{arjovsky2019invariant}).
+It makes the same assumptions about linearity, centered noise, and independence between the noise $\epsilon^e$ and the causal variables as ICP~\citep{peters2016causal}, but does not assume that the data is Gaussian, the existence of a causal graph, or that the training environments arise from specific types of interventions.
+And the result of IRM could extend to latent causal variables while ICP \citep{peters2016causal} restricts to raw causal feature level.

+Based on IRM, follow-up works have proposed variations on this objective with similar regularizations of the invariance assumption \ref{assumption: IRM-invariance}, resulting in similar alternatives. \citet{DBLP:rationalization} and \citet{DBLP:journals/corr/abs-2008-01883} formulate the desired invariant representation using information theory, and propose to find the maximal invariant predictor (MIP) across training environments.
+The maximal invariant predictor is defined as: \begin{definition} The invariance set $\mathcal{I}$ with respect to $\mathcal{E}$ is defined as:

+where $H[\cdot]$ is the Shannon entropy of a random variable.
+The corresponding maximal invariant predictor (MIP) of $\mathcal{I}_{\mathcal{E}}$ is defined as: